assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 set: 'A'-'Z', 'a'-'z', '0'-'9', '-', '.', '/', '\_'.
 That is, English letters,
 upper-case or lower case, digits, dash, period, slash, and underscore are the allowed characters.
-This translates to the following ranges of valid values for the bytes making up the P1 and P2 strings: [0x2D, 0x39], [0x41, 0x5A], [0x5F, 0x5F], and [61, 7A].
+This translates to the following ranges of valid values for the bytes making up the P1 and P2 strings: [0x2D, 0x39], [0x41, 0x5A], [0x5F, 0x5F], and [0x61, 0x7A].

 The server MUST use protocol ID "SCv2------" for Salt Channel v2.
-The plan is that future versions of Salt Channel SHOULD use the same A1 and A2 messages.
+The plan is that future versions of Salt Channel will use the same A1 and A2 messages.
 Salt Channel v3 SHOULD use "SCv3------" and v4 SHOULD use "SCv4------" and so on.